ContainerSolutions/terraform-examples/README.md

   - `# Documentation:` – add link to documentation before each block (terraform, provider, variable, resource, etc.)
   - `# Explanation:` – add only where some extra explanation is needed

+## Contributing

+Contributions to terraform-examples project are welcome.
+You can find detailed information about [contributing here](CONTRIBUTING.md).

 ## GitHub Actions Workflow

 On every commit, the following tests run on all branches: